The Best Way to Save is a Health Savings Account

 As with most IRS gifts, this tax break mostly benefits the wealthy as an HSA is most valuable if you do not spend the contributions each year and instead let them grow tax-free indefinitely.
 That’s hard to do if you need the funds to pay for your current health care expenses.

-If you do spend the money, you still get to pay for your medical expenses with pre-tax funds but you don’t reap the benefit of the investment income growing tax-free over time.
+If you do spend the money, you still get to pay for medical expenses with pre-tax funds but you don’t reap the benefit of the investment income growing tax-free over time.
 And, if your income and tax bracket are low, the tax deduction you receive is not worth as much as it is for a higher income person.

 Otherwise, there’s no catch.